 Paper will be your friend

-Put some money towards professionally printed flyers or postcards promoting your products, services, and events to hand out or use as bag stuffers.
+Put some money towards professionally printed flyers or postcards promoting your products, services, and events to hand out, put in the mail, or use as bag stuffers.

 There may be a plug after all

 If they have a smartphone you can connect with them through email.
 This is where you may have to build your patience.
 If it’s new to them, take the time to show them how they can get a Gmail account and download the app to start receiving emails.

 Each of these ideas will make you hustle, but it shouldn’t be a stretch since hustling for your business is what you do anyway.
 If nothing else you’ll gain a loyal, active audience that withstands the constant changes of the digital marketplace.